Krol22/Overforged/DEVLOG.md

 [x] - spawning forgingItem with whole set of actions that needs to be done.
 [] - I need to readd functionality to put the stuff down (Just need to plan it better - maybe add a button to cycle around items, or priority to interaction component?
 Yeah blocking interaction component would be nice :thinking: Blocking + tabing?),

+## Day 6-7:

+Didnt do much on the 6th day I've only started on adding last 2 entities: Sharpener + desk.
+But I've got good idea with simplifying the forging process.
+Instead of particular items there will be 3 categories:

+- horse-shoe,
+- tool,
+- weapon,

+On the 7th day I actually had some time :D And I've finished the main gameloop.

+[x] - add sharpener,
+[x] - add desk,

+It's still not perfect and has a lot of bugs but II see the light in the tunnel.
+Next things that I need to do are:
+- swapping steel with a heated weapon in the forge (and the other way),
+- dropping items system - this is a bit a safe exit, just to be sure that there won't be a possibility where player is locked.
+- simlifying the transformes.

+## Day 8:

+Fck me, yesterday I had majority of mechanics done so today I rewrote 50% of it as my interactions were bit shitty.
+Main problem was with implementing swapping items functionality.
+Fortunately majority is working there are still 2 bug:

+[] - swapping steel - hot-steel in furnace doesn't work.
+[x] - after forging tool I need to pick it up and forge again.

+but other than that:
+[x] - dropping items system is back, not perfect but good enough.
+I'll implement a way so dropped item won't overlap with forge entities, [x] - ui component,